ArvidSilverlock/Waste-of-Space-Compiler-Extractor/README.md

 lune run extract-compilers
 ```

+You can clear the cache by deleting the cache folder, not sure why you would need to do this, though.

+## API Key

-You create an api key [here](https://create.roblox.com/dashboard/credentials?activeTab=ApiKeysTab) on the ROBLOX website.
+You create an API key [here](https://create.roblox.com/dashboard/credentials?activeTab=ApiKeysTab) on the ROBLOX website.
 It needs `asset:read` and `legacy-asset:manage` permissions.

 If you feel nervous about providing this repo with an API key, you can search for uses of the `net` library and you will see nothing illicit going on.